-- 1.1 The University recognises the freedom of individuals and groups to express their religious or non-religious beliefs and, through its Equality and Diversity Policies and Codes of Practice, seeks to foster academic and creative freedom.
-Further information on Equality and Diversity can be found here: https://www.westminster.ac.uk/about-us/our-university/vision-mission-and-values/corporate-social-responsibility/equality-and-diversity. - 1.2 This Code of Practice is designed to ensure recognition of diversity of belief in the context of the University's mission as a higher educational establishment, which is to provide a supportive context in which all students will explore new ideas and experiences and engage critically with received beliefs and understanding.
-In all learning opportunities the language must be inclusive, as should the types of case studies and examples relied upon.

-1 This Code and the Religious Observance Calendar applies to London Campuses only.
-Different arrangements may be necessary for other University of Westminster International Campuses.
+- 1.1 The University recognises the freedom of individuals and groups to express their religious or non-religious beliefs and, through its Equality, Diversity and Inclusion Policies and Codes of Practice, seeks to foster academic and creative freedom.
+Further information can be found on the Equality, Diversity and Inclusion website. - 1.2 This Policy is designed to ensure recognition of diversity of belief in the context of the University's mission as a higher educational provider, which is to provide a supportive context in which all students can explore new ideas and experiences and engage critically with received beliefs and understanding.
+In all learning opportunities the language, and the types of case studies and examples provided, must be inclusive. - 1.3 This Policy and the University's Religious Observance Calendar apply to students studying at London Campuses only.
+Different arrangements may be necessary for University of Westminster International Campuses.